sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 `wc` will count the number of words, lines, and characters in a file.

-> From the help: Print newline, word, and byte counts
+> From man/help: Print newline, word, and byte counts

 Let's try this on some gapminder_by_country txt files (and remember to use Tab to complete parts of the file path):